osquery/osquery/README.md

 ## Building the code

-Check out the [Building the code](https://github.com/facebook/osquery/wiki/building-the-code) page on the wiki.
+Check out the ["building the code"](https://github.com/facebook/osquery/wiki/building-the-code) page on the wiki.

 ## Table Development